rxue/learning-dirary/books/Java/EE/J2EE/head-first-servlet-and-jsp-2ed/CH11DeployYourWebAppWebAppDeployment/README.md

 Reference above is on page 621

+## Configuring error page in the DD

+Reference above is on page 650 in PDF search

 ## Configuring servlet initialization in the DD
 > If you have multiple servlets that you want preloaded, and you want to control the order in which they're initialized, the value of `<load-on-startup>` determines the order!